Welcome to Dorsoduro, Venice’s authentic, culture-packed district loved by locals

 Take a wander

 Dorsoduro is rewarding walking territory, with something unexpected at every turn.
-Photo opps include Banksy’s The Migrant Child mural, near the Ponte di San Pantalon, and the best views of the Grand Canal from the Accademia Bridge.
+Photo ops include Banksy’s The Migrant Child mural, near the Ponte di San Pantalon, and the best views of the Grand Canal from the Accademia Bridge.

 Check out the art